Venafi/pyVenafi/venafi/docs/rst/getting_started/calling_apis.rst

 Each call to an API yields an ``APIResponse`` object, or a direct derivative of that object.
 The response object contains the following data:

-* a list of valid return codes for the specific API.
-* helper methods to validate against the list of valid return codes.
+* a helper method to validate a valid return code.
 * the raw JSON response from Python's ``requests`` library.
 * a property for each value returned in the response body.